TurkeyMcMac/ev/README.txt

 Brain layers           L          uint,...
 16,8       No          The layers of neural networks.

-Food nutrition         n          uint        90         No          The points given by food tiles.
+Food nutrition         n          uint        90         Yes         The points given by food tiles.

-Organism fullness      F          uint        1000       No          The food points of new animals.
+Organism fullness      F          uint        1000       Yes         The food points of new animals.

-Max fullness threshold t          uint        500        No          The maximum of the random
+Max fullness threshold t          uint        500        Yes         The maximum of the random
                                                                      fullness threshold generated
                                                                      for new creatures which will
                                                                      alert them if their food points
                                                                      rise above a set point.

-Initial mutation       m          float       1.0        No          The amount of variation in new
+Initial mutation       m          float       1.0        Yes         The amount of variation in new
                                                                      organisms.

-Incremental mutation   M          float       0.01       No          The amount of mutation between
+Incremental mutation   M          float       0.01       Yes         The amount of mutation between
                                                                      generations.

-Mutation chance        c          uint 0-255  10         No          The chance of mutating babies.
+Mutation chance        c          uint 0-255  10         Yes         The chance of mutating babies.

 Food per cycle         N          uint        1          Yes         Food tiles added to the world
                                                                      per cycle.